Human trafficking is an issue in every country in the world, but it looks slightly different in each. Learn more about human trafficking in Colombia.

 A Colombian airport advertisement warns of human trafficking and offers help to potential victims.

-Organizations fighting human trafficking in Colombia.
+Anti-trafficking Organizations in Colombia.

 Although the problem of human trafficking in Colombia can seem insurmountable, there are organizations focused on eradicating it.
 Colombian NGOs include Corporación Espacios de Mujer, Fundación Pasos Libres, Fundación Renacer Contra la Violencia Sexual, and Sindicato de Trabajadoras Domésticas.